 25 High St

-Mrs Pace's 1830s hotel on the SE corner of Mouat and High (now 25 High St) later became the Crown & Thistle, became the Victoria Hotel from about 1870.
-The owner and licensee in 1888 was Patrick Hagan, who died in 1891.
+Mrs Pace's 1830s hotel on the SE corner of Mouat and High (now 25 High St) later became the Crown & Thistle, and then the Victoria Hotel from about 1870.
+The owner and licensee of the Victoria Hotel in 1888 was Patrick Hagan, who died in 1891.
 He left his estate to his brother James, (who is the licensee named in the PO directory of 1893) who sold both his hotels (the other was the National) in 1893, and went to the WA goldfields.

-The Victoria Hotel was sold again in 1898 and renovated and renamed the P&O Hotel, completed 1901.
+The Victoria Hotel was sold again in 1898 and rebuilt as the P&O Hotel, completed 1901.
 The verandahs of the 1901 building were restored in 2002, tho sadly it is still lacking its original clock tower.
 It is now NDU student accommodation.

 Architects: Cavanagh and Cavanagh (1890s), Allen and Nicholas (1930s)